sintija-s/foaming-glass/README.md

 ## Task: Predict Apparent Density and Closed Porosity from experimental parameters

 ## Data
-The data is an Excel file (provided upon request) that contains precursors and their results.
+The data contains Foaming Glass precursors and their results.
 It should be put in the _data_ folder, and if the name is different from _data.xlsx_, please alter the F_NAME variable in main.py

 The feature space consists of the following variables: